'This tears my soul apart': A Ukrainian boy and a killing - NewsBreak

 They were on their way to visit vulnerable neighbors sheltering in basements and homes without electricity or running water.
 Their bikes were tied with white fabric, in a sign they traveled in peace.

-When the soldier stepped from a dirt path to challenge them, Yura and his father immediately stopped and raised their hands.
+When the solider stepped from a dirt path to challenge them, Yura and his father immediately stopped and raised their hands.

-“What are you doing?”
-Yura remembers the soldier asking.
-The soldier didn’t give Yura’s father time to answer.
+“What are you doing?” the soldier asked.
+He didn’t give Yura’s father time to answer.

 The boy heard two gunshots.
 His father fell, mouth open, already bleeding.